Marc Maron: Radio

 On July 5, it was announced that Maron's final episode would be on July 14.
-A few days before that date, Maron bluntly discussed his long struggle with Air America Radio's executives on-air.
+A few days prior, Maron bluntly discussed his long struggle with Air America Radio's executives on-air.
 In 2008, Marc and Sam Seder expanded their prior collaboration on a weekly hour-long video webcast (streamed at The Sam Seder Show website) into a daily show (and "post-show chat") produced by Air America Media called Maron v.
 Seder.
 The show became Breakroom Live with Maron & Seder starting in 2009 and could be viewed on Air America Media's website.
 On July 15, 2009, after less than one year, Air America Media canceled Breakroom Live.
 According to the show's hosts, the cancellation was for financial reasons.
 Ironically, the day before the cancellation, the show got some of the first real publicity it had ever received when MaximumFun.org posted its podcast of an interview with Maron on The Sound of Young America.

-On the final Breakroom Live webcast, Maron said that this marked the third time since 2005 he'd been told by an executive at the network that his services would not be required in the immediate future.
-Co-host Sam Seder pointed out that this would be the end of his fourth show at Air America since the troubled network's inception.
+On the final Breakroom Live webcast, Maron said that it marked the third time since 2005 he'd been told by an executive at the network that his services would not be required in the immediate future.
+Sam Seder pointed out that this would be the end of his fourth show at Air America since the troubled network's inception.

 WTF with Marc Maron podcast

-Due to a failing comedic career, on September 1, 2009, Maron began a twice-weekly podcast called WTF with Marc Maron.
-In a free-form discussion, Maron and his guests touch on topics like the arc of the interviewees' careers, their shared past experiences, and stories from the road.
-As of 2020, Maron has released more than 1,000 episodes of the show, with notable guests, including President Barack Obama, Sir Paul McCartney, Robin Williams, Jerry Seinfeld, Chris Rock, Lorne Michaels, Leonardo DiCaprio, and Brad Pitt.
+On September 1, 2009, Maron began a twice-weekly podcast called WTF with Marc Maron in what Maron would later describe in a 2015 interview as a "Hail Mary pass"; his first-ever guest was fellow stand-up Jeff Ross.
+In a freeform discussion, Maron and his guests touch the arc of the interviewees' careers, their shared experiences, and stories from the road.
+In all, Maron released 1,686 episodes of the show, garnering critical acclaim and more than 600 million downloads; notable guests include President Barack Obama, Sir Paul McCartney, Robin Williams, Jerry Seinfeld, Chris Rock, Lorne Michaels, Leonardo DiCaprio, and Brad Pitt.
 The show has been noted for its influence on other long-form interview podcasts that emerged after its debut.
 In April 2021, it was announced that Maron and his producer Brendan McDonald would be the recipients of the first-ever Governors Award by the Podcast Academy for Excellence in Audio (The Ambies) for their work on WTF.
+The success of Maron's podcast opened up numerous other avenues on film and TV as well as giving him a massive boost to audience attendance at his stand-up shows.

+In June 2025, Maron announced that WTF would end.
+He announced on the September 29, 2025 episode of WTF that his last original episode would air October 13, 2025.
+The final episode of WTF featured Barack Obama, who gave him the advice "be a little brain-dead for awhile" and "don't rush into what's next."